NATO official says more missiles launched in Syria

 The official said NATO had detected the launch of an unguided, short-range ballistic missile inside Syria on Wednesday, following similar launches on January 2 and 3.
 All the missiles were fired from inside Syria and landed in northern Syria, he said.

-The description of the missiles fits the Scuds that are in the Syrian military's armory, but the official said NATO could not confirm the type of missile used.
+The description of the missiles fits the Scuds that are in the Syrian military's armoury, but the official said NATO could not confirm the type of missile used.

 The NATO official was responding to a report from a Syrian opposition activist living near the Qaldoun army base, 50 km (30 miles) north of Damascus, who said four large rockets, apparently Scuds, were fired from the base overnight.